PSLmodels/blog/_posts/2021-09-20-demo-day-cs-auto-deploy.md

 ---
 toc: false
 layout: post
-description: How to deploy apps on C/S using the new automated deployments feature
+description: How to deploy apps on Compute Studio using the new automated deployments feature.
 categories: [demo-days, policy-simulation-library, compute-studio]
 author: Hank Doupe
 title: "Demo Day: How to deploy apps on Compute Studio"
 ---

 ------

 {% include youtube.html content='https://youtu.be/P1mzhZkwRt0' %}

 ------

 Compute Studio (C/S) is a platform for publishing and sharing computational models and data visualizations.
 In this demo day, I show how to publish your own project on C/S using the new automated deployments feature.
 You can find an in depth guide to publishing on C/S in the [developer docs](https://docs.compute.studio/publish/guide.html).